Shoplifting Crimes Under Texas Law

 Shoplifting falls under the broad category of theft crimes detailed in Texas Penal Code Section 31.03.
 Basically, a person commits a theft crime if he or she takes property from another person without permission with the intent to keep the property permanently.
 Examples of shoplifting include taking items from stores without paying for them or switching the tags on items to pay a lesser price for the item.

-Houston theft crime defense attorney, Matt Horak have successfully defended a number of shoplifting cases.
+Houston theft crime defense attorney Matt Horak has successfully defended a number of shoplifting cases.
 Possible defenses include showing the court there was no intent to shoplift or there was a mistake in identifying the shoplifter.
-There are dozens of defenses, but each case has a unique set of facts so it is important for an accused shoplifter to call The Law Offices of Matt Horak immediately so experienced lawyers can tailor a defense to your specific case.
+There are dozens of defenses, but each case has a unique set of facts so it is important for an accused shoplifter to call Horak Law immediately so experienced lawyers can tailor a defense to your specific case.

 Shoplifting Information Center